NikanEidi/NikanEidi/README.md

-# Nikan Eidi | Junior Software Developer | Toronto, Canada 🇨🇦
+# Nikan Eidi | Software Developer | Toronto, Canada 🇨🇦

 ## 👨‍💻 About Me
 Aspiring software developer with a strong foundation in programming and a passion for creating innovative technological solutions.
 Currently expanding my skills and seeking opportunities to grow in the software development field.